 ANSWERING YOUR QUESTIONS

 Have you suffered an injury or been involved in a serious accident in the Asheville, North Carolina area?
-This article focuses on explaining the different types of personal injury cases that we handle in Asheville, NC.
+This article focuses on explaining the different types of personal injury cases that we handle.

-If you have been involved in a motor vehicle accident or been seriously injured, you should contact a top Asheville personal injury lawyer who will provide a free consultation and answer all your personal injury questions.
+If you have been involved in a motor vehicle accident or been seriously injured, you should contact a top North Carolina personal injury lawyer who will provide a free consultation and answer all your personal injury questions.

-Lakota R. Denton is an Asheville, NC personal injury trial attorney who focuses on recovering for injured people.
+Lakota R. Denton is an North Carolina personal injury trial attorney who focuses on recovering for injured people.
 Lakota was awarded the Top 100 Trial Lawyers by the National Trial Lawyers, the 2014 Top 40 Lawyers under 40, and the Avvo clients choice award.
 Lakota gets results and has many reviews from satisfied personal injury clients.

 “I’m leaving a 5-star review for Lakota Denton and his excellent team because of their utmost care and compassion.
 I came to them drowning in the turbid waters of despondent lawyers and sketchy doctors, and they put me on a plan to physical recovery, while they recovered my case.
 Lakota is a lawyer with keen awareness, dignity, and most importantly, heart.
 Thank you, Lakota.” – Ganesh Braymiller